 Note: You may need to wait a few minutes to see your URL forwarding changes take effect.
 The forwarding will add A records that are required for it to work.
 If these A records are deleted, the forwarding will break.
 You will need to use Name.com nameservers for your URL forward to function.

-Note: HTTP and HTTPS protocols cannot be mixed when forwarding a domain.
-For example, you cannot forward https://www.example.com to http://www.test.com.
-But you can forward http://www.example.com to https://www.test.com.
+Note: This tool is not designed to work with SSL and HTTPS protocols as a part of the forwarding.
+Meaning, cannot forward https://www.example.com to http://www.test.com.
+But you can use it for the destination i.e http://www.example.com to https://www.test.com.